nguyenvanduocit/epubtrans/README.md

 3. `clean` to clean up erroneous content.
 4. `translate` to translate the marked content.
 5. `pack` to package it into a bilingual book.
+6. `serve` to serve the whole book as a static webserver.

 ### Step-by-step